telekom-security/tpotce/cloud/ansible/README.md

 <a name="preparation"></a>
 # Preparations in Open Telekom Cloud Console
-(You can skip this if you have already set up an API account, VPC and ...)
+(You can skip this if you have already set up an API account, VPC, Subnet and Security Group)
-(Just make sure you know the naming for everything, as you will need it to configure the script.)
+(Just make sure you know the naming for everything, as you will need it to configure the Ansible variables.)

-Before we can start deploying, we have to prepare the Open Telekom Cloud Tennant.
+Before we can start deploying, we have to prepare the Open Telekom Cloud tenant.
 For that, go to the [Web Console](https://auth.otc.t-systems.com/authui/login) and log in with an admin user.

 <a name="project"></a>
 ## Create new project
-I strongly advise you, to create a separate project for the T-Pots in your tennant.
+I strongly advise you to create a separate project for the T-Pots in your tenant.
 In my case I named it `tpot`.

 ![Create new project](doc/otc_1_project.gif)